-- 1. Document a total of at least 6 shifts in staff positions; two must be as an Search Manager, on a total of at least three ground SAR incidents, for either missing person or missing aircraft, during the three years immediately prior to the date of application for re- certification.
-Field simulations may be used to fulfill up to 3 of the required shifts. - 2.
-The requirements for one shift may be fulfilled with 12 hours of category II continuing education. - 3.
-The requirements for 2 shifts may be fulfilled with 24 hours of category I continuing education or one shift with 12 hours. - 4.
-Continuing education may only be used for a total of 2 shifts, and may not substitute for SM shift time. - 5.
-Receive a favorable vote of the ASRC Board of Directors. - 6.
-This recertification process does not preclude an SM-II being brought before the ASRC Board of Directors for review as needed, at any time.
+- 1. Document a total of at least 6 shifts in staff positions; two must be as <a href="mailto:am - 2.1.
+The requirements for one shift may be fulfilled with 12 hours of category II continuing education. - 3.1.
+The requirements for 2 shifts may be fulfilled with 24 hours of category I continuing education or one shift with 12 hours. - Continuing education may only be used for a total of 2 shifts, and may not substitute for SM shift time. - a.
+The requirements for one shift may be fulfilled with 12 hours of category II continuing education. - The requirements for 2 shifts may be fulfilled with 24 hours of category I continuing education or one shift with 12 hours. - 5.3.
+Receive a favorable vote of the ASRC Board of Directors.